actix/actix-website/content/docs/url-dispatch.md

 # URL Dispatch

-URL dispatch provides a simple way for mapping URLs to `Handler` code using a simple pattern matching language.
+URL dispatch provides a simple way for mapping URLs to handler code using a simple pattern matching language.
 If one of the patterns matches the path information associated with a request, a particular handler object is invoked.